rikigigi/analisi/README.md

 - Eigen3 (included in the package)
 - Boost (included in the package)
 - Mpi (optional)
-- libxdrfile (for gromacs file conversion -- optional)
+- libxdrfile (for gromacs file conversion -- included in the package)
 - python (optional)

 ## MPI build (why not?)